jacobhiggins/jacobhiggins.github.io/_portfolio/portfolio-1.md

   </div>
 </div>

-Again, this motion is only desirable when we know nothing is around the corner, and $\phi_{ku}=0$.
+Again, this motion is only desirable when we know nothing is around the corner, or $\phi_{ku}=0$.
 On the other hand, motion with a nonzero perception weight $\phi_{ku}$ is desirable when we wish to see more around the corner.
 How can the robot autonomously decide between these two options?

 ### Using probability of collision to decide motion